garbados/couchdb/share/doc/src/configuring.rst

 OS Daemons
 ==========

-CouchDB now supports starting external processes.
-The support is simple and enables CouchDB to start each configured OS daemon.
-If the daemon stops at any point, CouchDB will restart it (with protection to ensure regularly failing daemons are not repeatedly restarted).
+Cloudant now supports starting external processes.
+The support is simple and enables Cloudant to start each configured OS daemon.
+If the daemon stops at any point, Cloudant will restart it (with protection to ensure regularly failing daemons are not repeatedly restarted).

-The daemon starting process is one-to-one; for each each configured daemon in the configuration file, CouchDB will start exactly one instance.
+The daemon starting process is one-to-one; for each each configured daemon in the configuration file, Cloudant will start exactly one instance.
 If you need to run multiple instances, then you must create separate individual configurations.
 Daemons are configured within the ``[os_daemons]`` section of your configuration file (``local.ini``).
 The